polarstreams/polar/docs/features/io/README.md

 ## Write batching and parallel processing

-When writing to disk, Barco coalesces multiple events into compressed and [checksummed][checksum] data fragments, called chunks.
+When writing to disk, PolarStreams coalesces multiple events into compressed and [checksummed][checksum] data fragments, called chunks.
 A chunk gets built in memory as new events are arranged to be written in a topic.
 When a chunk is ready to be written to disk we schedule a write to disk and, instead of waiting idle for the storage device to acknowledge the write, the coalescer continues processing the following chunk.